imantung/imantung.github.io/_posts/2017-09-15-postgres-dummy-query.md

 ---

 What I meant by `dummy query` is the query doesn't lookup to any table.
-This kind of query is useful for simply test connection or unit testing.
+This kind of query is useful for unit testing may useful for unit testing.